amitxv/PC-Tuning/docs/post-install.md

 Open CMD and enter the commands below.

-- Set active power scheme to High performance
+- Set the active power scheme to High performance

     ```bat
     powercfg /setactive 8c5e7fda-e8bf-4a96-9a85-a6e23a8c635c